pauliyobo/cytolk/README.md

 python setup.py bdist_wheel
 ```

-Once that's done, you will find the wheel generated in your dist folder.
+You will then find the wheel generated in your dist folder.
 To install it, simply do the following

 ```
-pip install cytolk-0.1.4-cp39-cp39-win_amd64.whl
+pip install cytolk-<version number>-<python dist>.whl
 ```

+Where version number is the version you're installing, such as 0.1.6, and python dist is the python distribution you're using such as cp39-cp39-win_amd64
 Note: this will build the extension using the generated c code present in the repository.
 By doing so you are not required to have cython installed  in your machine.
 If you would like to build directly from the .pyx file, you will have to install cython